 This page was designed especially for you to provide resources and information to support you through the college application process.
-Counselors will be meeting individually with all seniors in the fall to discuss post-high school plans and review the college application process.
+Counselors will be meeting individually with all seniors and during Flex in the fall to discuss post-high school plans and review the college application process.
 Seniors applying to four-year colleges will be given an envelope with various resources that are shared below.
 Students applying ONLY to University of California (UC) and California State Universities (CSU) will NOT need to return envelopes to their counselor unless they decide to apply to a private or out-of-state colleges at a later date.
 Students on track for graduation and/or two-year colleges will also NOT require an envelope but many resources will still be shared during their senior meeting.
 We look forward to helping all students prepare and successfully reach their post-high school goals!

 Senior Meeting Breakdown